 FIN 47, "Accounting for Conditional Asset Retirement Obligations", provides clarification of the term "conditional asset retirement obligation" as used in SFAS No. 143, "Asset Retirement Obligations", to be a legal obligation to perform an asset retirement activity in which the timing and/or method of settlement are conditional on a future event that may or may not be within the control of the Company.
 The Interpretation requires that the Company record a liability for a conditional asset retirement obligation if the fair value of the obligation can be reasonably estimated.
 Environmental studies conducted at the time of acquisition with respect to all of the Company's properties did not reveal any material environmental liabilities, and the Company is unaware of any subsequent environmental matters that would have created a material liability.
-The Company believes that its properties are currently in material compliance with applicable environmental, suell as non-environmental, statutory and regulatory requirements.
-There were no conditional asset retirement obligation liabilities recorded by the Company during the three months ended March 31, 2008 and 2007, respectively.
+The Company believes that its properties are currently in material compliance with applicable environmental, as well as non-environmental, statutory and regulatory requirements.
+There were no conditional asset retirement obligation liabilities recorded by the Company during the three and six months ended June 30, 2008 and 2007, respectively.